neuroethology/MARS/docs/install_linux_nvidia.md

 Models can be downloaded from [https://data.caltech.edu/records/1655](https://data.caltech.edu/records/1655).
 After downloading, unzip the `models` folder into the `MARS/mars_v1_8` directory.
 The contents of `MARS/mars_v1_8/models` should now be three directories called `classifier`, `detection`, and `pose`.

-Now you're ready to classify some behaviors!
+Now you're ready to detect some behaviors!